andreypopp/backbone.viewdsl/README.md

 Note that the `div.sidebar` will become the root element, the `el` of the view.

-Another way to use `Backbone.ViewDSL.View` is to subclass it and use `renderDOM` method for rendering DOM:
+Another way to use `Backbone.ViewDSL.View` is to subclass it and use `renderDOM(template, localContext)` method for rendering DOM:

     class SidebarView extends Backbone.ViewDSL.View
       tagName: "div"